openstack-archive/anvil/docs/source/topics/qanda.rst

 How do I run a specific OpenStack milestone?
 --------------------------------------------

-OpenStack milestones have tags set in the git repo.
-Anvil also has the same tags so please checkout the corresponding tag for anvil to match the OpenStack milestone you wish to use.
+Anvil has the same tag names as OpenStack releases so to run against a specific milestone of OpenStack just checkout the same tag in anvil and run the same actions as you would have ran previously.

 `OMG` the images take forever to download!
 ----------------------------------------